MicrosoftLearning/mslearn-fabric/Instructions/Labs/11-data-activator.md

     ![Screenshot of the Data Activator update trigger.](./Images/data-activator-trigger-updated.png)

-Your trigger is now updated.

-## Stop a trigger

-To stop the trigger, select the **Stop** button from the top menu.
+1. Stop the trigger by selecting the **Stop** button from the top menu.

 ## Clean up resources